thinktomorrow/locale/README.md

     php artisan vendor:publish --provider="Thinktomorrow\Locale\LocaleServiceProvider"
 ```

+## Facades and helper functions

+For your convenience the Locale and LocaleUrl classes both have Facades.
+This can clean up your code a bit if you rely on heavy use of the package.
-Not required, but if you want to use a facade you can add in the `config/app.php` file as well:
+If you want to use them you can add the following code to the aliases array in the `config/app.php` file:

 ``` php
 'aliases' => [